annaesvensson/yellow-core/readme.md

 ## How to redirect a page

 Set `Redirect` in the [page settings](#settings-page) at the top of a page.
 For example `Redirect: /help/how-to-make-a-small-website` or `Redirect: https://datenstrom.se/`.
-The page is redirected to another page or URL.
+The page will be redirected to another page or URL.
 You can continue to edit the page in the [web browser](https://github.com/annaesvensson/yellow-edit) and on your computer.

 ## How to hide a page